Serbia Billie Jean King Cup team

 The Serbian Billie Jean King Cup team represents Serbia in the Billie Jean King Cup tennis competition and is governed by the Tennis Federation of Serbia.

 As the legal successor to previous national teams, Serbia has inherited all results from the former Yugoslavia and Serbia and Montenegro teams.
 Since June 2006, following the dissolution of Serbia and Montenegro, the team has competed under the name Serbia.

 In 2012, the team reached its first Fed Cup final, achieving victories over the Belgium and Russia teams in away ties, before ultimately losing to the Czech Republic in Prague.
 That same year, the Olympic Committee of Serbia honored the Fed Cup team as the best women's team of 2012.

 Current team

-The following players were called up for the 2025 Billie Jean King Cup Europe/Africa Zone ties against Slovenia and Lithuania.
+The following players were called up for the 2026 Billie Jean King Cup Europe/Africa Zone ties.